by Philbert Ono, updated Feb. 12, 2023

 Next to Chionji Temple is this Circle of Wisdom Lantern (智恵の輪 灯籠).
 No longer a lantern to guide ships, but this is the original Circle of Wisdom in Amanohashidate that has been copied everywhere.
 Across the water is the Amanohashidate sandbar.

 It takes about 15 min. to cross Amanohashidate by bicycle without stopping.
 But there are a number of monuments, a shrine, pine trees, and sandy beaches to photograph along the way.
 So it took me 30-40 min. to cross.
 Amanohashidate has wedded pine trees (夫婦松) and other fantastically-shaped pine trees and commemorative pine trees (planted by so-and-so emperor, etc.).

 Moto-Ise Kono Shrine

 After crossing the sandbar, visit Moto-Ise Kono Shrine (元伊勢籠神社).

 To understand this shrine, you need to know about Ise Grand Shrines (Ise Jingu) in Mie Prefecture, Japan’s most sacred Shinto shrines.
-They are dedicated to the Sun Goddess Amaterasu (Shinto’s most important goddess and legendary ancestor of the Imperial family) and Toyouke-Omikami (豊受大神), goddess of agriculture.
+They are dedicated to the Sun Goddess Amaterasu-Okami (Shinto’s most important goddess and legendary ancestor of the Imperial family) and Toyouke-Okami (豊受大神), goddess of agriculture.